dsi-clinic/the-clinic/student-onboarding.md

 Students are resourceful and will often figure out less than ideal "workarounds" that will come back to bite you/them later. **It's wise to verify that everything is working by literally looking at their computer and checking yourself.**

+## Project Setup
+TODO
+- Do a clean run of any tutorial Jupyter notebooks
+    - Make sure you download the provided dataset and use that rather than any datasets you already have
+    - Goal is to make sure the students can run the tutorials and setup without issues

 ## Meeting & Communication Logistics
 TODO
 - Which staff are leading the project?